-Interests in land in free zones are normally subject to their own regulations.
-The DIFC, for example, is governed by the DIFC Real Property Law, which outlines that land transactions must be registered in a central register administered by the DIFC and should include: i) a description to identify the property; ii) a description to identify the interest to be mortgaged; and iii) a description of the secured debt or liability.
+Interests in land in free zones may be subject to the regulations of such free zone.
+Property within the DIFC is governed by the DIFC Real Property Law, which outlines that land transactions must be registered in a central register administered by the DIFC and should include: (i) a description to identify the property; (ii) a description to identify the interest to be mortgaged; and (iii) a description of the secured debt or liability.
+The ADGM Property Regulations govern property within the ADGM and also provide that the Registrar shall maintain a real property register which shall record all documents relating to the creation or transfer of property rights in ADGM.

-As with land, security over machinery and equipment in free zones may be subject to its own regulation, and the relevant Federal or Emirate decree which created the free zone should be consulted.
-The DIFC, for example, unlike UAE law, generally allows for the registration and enforcement of a floating charge (see the response to question 3.7).
+As with land, security over machinery and equipment in free zones may be subject to the respective free zone regulations, and the relevant Federal or Emirate decree which created the free zone should always be consulted.
+The DIFC and the ADGM, unlike UAE law, generally allow for the registration and enforcement of a floating charge (see the response to question 3.7 below).